perlindgren/sync_lean/README.md

 ## Components

-For now only a simple generic multiplexer and a generic adder has bin implemented.
+For now only a simple generic multiplexer and a generic adder has been implemented.

 ### Mux